shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/tutorial.md

 Once again, the code is commented and should give you an idea of what is being done.
 You have added logic to collect camera items for all cameras in the current session.
 As before, if you were to execute the publisher at this point however, you would not see any camera items in the item tree.
 This is because there are no publish plugins defined to act on them.
 Next, you'll write a camera publish plugin that will attach to these items and handle publishing them for use downstream.

-**NOTE: You probably saw the call to set an icon for the camera item in the code above.
-For this to work, you will need to add an icon to your configuration at the specified path:**
+{% include info title="Note" content="You probably saw the call to set an icon for the camera item in the code above.
+For this to work, you will need to add an icon to your configuration at the specified path:" %}

 **`config/hooks/tk-multi-publish2/icons/camera.png`**